goamaan/image-repository-api/README.md

 Using Typescript (with NestJS) makes it easy to adhere to the SOLID design principles, as NestJS has a [Spring Boot](https://spring.io/) like architecture - using modules, controllers, services, guards, and DTOs.

 Separating routing into controllers and data-fetching/storage/calculation logic into services make it easy to design modules that ensure the Single Responsibility Principle, and make classes easy to extend.
+NestJS also provides a dependency injection architecture to achieve inversion of control.

 [Back to Top](#Table-of-Contents)